tomordonez/luzocho/README.md

 The results are contained in `json_data['items']`.
 Then each book data is located in `[index] ['volumeInfo']`

+# Feedback Refactor

+* Refactor, remove unused code that is not essential to run the application.
+  * The method `validate_menu_option` in `MainMenu` was removed as it was only there to pass a test, that was also removed.
+  * The getter and setter method in `MainMenu` were removed as they were not used.

 # References

 * Remove punctuation in a string [here](https://stackoverflow.com/a/266162)